 So for starters, this homemade pico de gallo is still one of the MOST POPULAR POSTS on my site.
 It’s from nearly 5 years ago and still going strong!!
 This was my husband’s hand-modeling debut (and I think his only appearance on that front)!

-This vegan sweet potato 7 layer dip is also another personal favorite.
+This vegan sweet potato bean dip is also another personal favorite.
 It features this homemade Mexican fajita seasoning mix.
 I’ve served it as an appetizer and as a no cook dinner!
 It’s always a winner.
 Well these are all winners – let’s be honest!

 Finally, if you want easy, Mexican fruit cups are always a hit.
 The option of adding salt, lemon juice, and Tajin makes it a fun experience for everyone’s palette.

 Mexican Pinwheels Appetizer